Analogy of The Black Cat in a Dark Room Looking for The Truth The Importance of Truth-Seeking

 When other people come to hear about your discovery, you make something up to keep them around and help you pay the bills.
 So you make up a story about how you magically found the kitty, but then you let him go.
 They will have to have faith you found the cat.
 Now, you can create a religion and sell a book on how you found the cat.
 Sure, somebody will buy it.
 Organized religion is a counterfeit of an authentic spiritual quest.
 It provides easy answers while making you a paying customer.
 Are you a customer?

 There is a sense of doubt and indecision among people.
-They are hesitant to believe your story.
+They were reluctant to accept your version of events.
 So, you tell them it’s too dangerous for them to look for the cat on their own.
 You exploit their fear of the dark.
 If you don’t buy your story, you tell people they will spend eternity in a place of agony and torture.
 It’s how religion exploits our existential fear of death and the unknown.
 And it works very well!

 It’s an approach you can combine with others, like the tools for spiritual exploration and the philosophical path.
 However, it doesn’t mesh well with religion.
 That’s because science exposes the inconsistencies and flaws of mythology and superstition.
 It can help those who prefer metaphysics to bridge reality and fiction.